thirdiron/browzine-discovery-service-adapters/README.md

 Please note a valid institutional email address is required to use the Unpaywall feature in LibKey Discovery.

-Script version 2 or greater allow for default text customer overrides.
+Script version 2 or greater allows the customer to override default text.

 ```